 While this is a big deal for all Google users, you'll get the most use out of the change if you're a Google Home and Google Assistant user.
 These functions require Web & App Activity to be enabled to really be useful, which means things like your browsing, search, and location history are recorded.
 If you're someone who enjoys their privacy, this can be a difficult trade-off.
 Now, you can rest assured Google will wipe your recorded data as often as you set it to.

-The function is slowly rolling out to devices over the coming weeks, according to Google.
-Once you see the feature pop up on your device, this is how it'll work.
-First, head over to My Activity from any device and log in with your Google account.
+To get started, head over to My Activity from any device and log in with your Google account.
 Under "Web & App Activity" (or "Location History" if you just want to auto-delete location data) tap on "Choose to delete automatically."
 Next, select one of three time intervals: "Keep until I delete manually," "Keep for 18 months," and "Keep for 3 months."
 Once you make your decision, tap "Next."